Children happen to be saying things. What if a kid said,

-I have come across a few languages in my life, and English grammars and grammarians remain the only scholarly entities to recognize stative verbs.
-Whatever order the British Council would enumerate on such special words to memorize, the couple in the picture do not look like rehearsing rote.
+I have come across a few languages in my life, and English grammars and grammarians remain the scholarly entities most determinate, in recognizing stative verbs.
+Whatever order the ■→British Council would enumerate on such special words to memorize, the people in the pictures do not look curious about rehearsing rote.

-In fact, it feels quite strange to be told to parrot words from a list, for thought and emotion.
-It feels… a kind of a lie, and good liars do not publicize their lying rules.
+It is strange, to be told to parrot words from a list, especially for thought and emotion.
+It feels a kind of lie, and good liars do not publicize rules for their schmooze.

-The verbs themselves do not make separate groups or categories.
-To feel can serve an interesting example.
+The verb to feel itself makes an interesting example, for language and life.
 We might say, “I feel fresh”, to speak about our senses.
 We could say, “I feel love”, to speak about our emotions.
-We also could say, possibly in another context, “I feel this is crude”, to say what we think.
+Possibly in another context, we could say, “I feel this is crude”, to say what we think.

 This is a dream come true.
 And I’m loving every minute of it.

 I’ve been loving it.
 But I want to keep doing different things.

 Some resources might say true love is to be boundless, everlasting, or eternal. ■→Romeo and Juliet would be exemplar, yet the two did not have much joy together on earth.
 They met a few times and died.